Water Temperature Chart And Required Wetsuit Thickness

 Air temperature

 Air temperature is a lot of times connected with water temperature.
 Warmer air & water in summer, colder in winter time.
-Obviously!
-But there are a lot of places where ocean currents influence water temperature so much, that it can be way off from what you would expect.
+But there are places where ocean currents influence water temperature so much, that it can be way off from what you would expect.
 So there are times when air and water temperature are “out of sync”.
 This is usually a problem if you expect warm water in hot weather.
 If its vice versa and you are surprised by warm water in cold winter you can just do a fist pump :).
+Anyway – a really hot and sunny day can decrease the feeling of cold despite the cold water.

 Wind